freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) The child element's sticky behaviour is not affected by the overflow property of the parent.
+The child element's sticky behaviour is not affected by the overflow property of the parent.

 ---

-(B) The child will lose its sticky behaviour when the parent scrolls.
+The sticky element will maintain its behavior regardless of scrolling.

 ---

-(C) The sticky element will act as if it had position: fixed within the parent
+The sticky element will act as if it had position: fixed within the parent.

 #### --answer--

-(B) The child will lose its sticky behaviour when the parent scrolls.
+The child will lose its sticky behaviour when the parent scrolls.

 ### --question--